jmdaweb/NVDARemoteServer/readme.md

 On Centos 6, Centos 7, Arch and Debian based distributions, the NVDA Remote Relay server is also installed as a service, so you can configure it to run at system startup, and manage it with the service and systemctl utilities.
 Remember to run these commands with sudo if you are an unprivileged user.
 You can run NVDARemoteServer status to see if the service is running.

-If you want to configure the service to run at system startup, run NVDARemoteServer enable
+If you want to configure the service to run at system startup, run NVDARemoteServer enable.
+Run NVDARemoteServer disable to configure the service to start manually.

 The procedure to run the server on Windows is different.
 There is an executable in the dist folder that you can run to start the server in console mode.
 To stop, simply close the console window or kill the process.